LEEYEONSU/pytorch--CutMix/README.md

 # pytorch--CutMix (pytorch)
 - Implementation with torch
-- Other code for model and normalization availabe at https://github.com/LEEYEONSU/pytorch--SENet
+- Other code for model and normalization available at https://github.com/LEEYEONSU/pytorch--SENet

 ---